Parkia biglobosa: Economic activity

-The cultivation of this tree can be seen as an important economic activity for many in Africa, including a large portion of women.
-Néré fruits are highly commercialized in Burkina Faso; “over 50% of respondents in a nation-wide survey said they participated in its trade.”
-In general, women are wholly responsible for the sale of fermented seeds (dawadawa) even though both men and women are equally responsible for the sale of dry seeds.
+The cultivation of this tree is an important economic activity for many in Africa, including many women.
+Néré fruits are highly commercialized in Burkina Faso; "over 50% of respondents in a nation-wide survey said they participated in its trade."
+In general, women are wholly responsible for the sale of fermented seeds (dawadawa) even though men and women are equally responsible for the sale of dry seeds.

 Medical

 Indigenous healers in Africa use different parts of the locust bean tree for health benefits.
 In a survey conducted on healers in Togo, Parkia biglobosa was one of the highest cited plants used for treating hypertension.
-The tree was also one of two plants “listed as having real wound-healing properties in South-Western Nigeria, influencing the proliferation of dermal fibroblasts significantly.”
+The tree was also one of two plants "listed as having real wound-healing properties in South-Western Nigeria, influencing the proliferation of dermal fibroblasts significantly."
 In a similar survey conducted in Guinea relating to their use of antimalarial plants, Parkia biglobosa was cited among those most often successfully used.
-In an analysis on the antibacterial properties of the plant, another study found that “these properties compare favourably with those of streptomycin, making it a potential source of compounds used in the management of bacterial infections.”
+In an analysis on the antibacterial properties of the plant, another study found that "these properties compare favourably with those of streptomycin, making it a potential source of compounds used in the management of bacterial infections."